vrk-kpa/opendata/modules/ckanext-googleanalytics/README.rst

       googleanalytics.id = UA-1010101-1
       googleanalytics.account = Account name (i.e. data.gov.uk, see top level item at https://www.google.com/analytics)
-      googleanalytics.username = googleaccount@gmail.com
-      googleanalytics.password = googlepassword

-   Note that your password will probably be readable by other people;
-   so you may want to set up a new gmail account specifically for accessing your gmail profile.

 3. Edit again your configuration ini file to activate the plugin
    with: